hitzhangjie/gorpc/docs/1-Introduction.md

 - monitor system, cornerstone to accumulate, visualize, report system or business events, etc.
 - ...

-there're many more challenges to solve, it's not that easy as term `micro` means. `go-rpc` is developed to solve this challenges, then reduce develop and maintenance complexity.
+there're many more challenges to solve, it's not that easy as term `micro` means. `gorpc` is developed to solve this challenges, then reduce develop and maintenance complexity.

-`go-rpc` will make you happy with programming again.
+`gorpc` will make you happy with programming again.

 ## Why not grpc ?

 grpc is built upon http/2, we have many services run on tcp, udp and http.
 Though grpc is good, it doesn't meet our needs.
 I think many corporations has same occassions as us.
 So we develop another rpc framework instead of grpc.

-go-rpc will support tcp, udp, http/1.x, http/2 and grpc, so you can use go-rpc to handle these different occasions.
+gorpc will support tcp, udp, http/1.x, http/2 and grpc, so you can use gorpc to handle these different occasions.

 ## Another Purpose